Team-Arroyo/arroyo-deployment/README.md

-### Prequesites
+### Prerequisites

 You should have [node package manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), the [docker engine](https://docs.docker.com/engine/install/), and [docker compose](https://docs.docker.com/compose/install/) installed.

+Make sure you are using Node v14.xx.x.

 If you do not have an ELK stack already, you can use this [docker image](https://elk-docker.readthedocs.io/) to get started.

 Additionally, your AWS account must have the following permissions.
-Best practice is to create an IAM [role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) with these permissions, and then to assign this role to your user.
+Best practice is to create a brand new IAM [role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) with these permissions attached, and then to assign this role to your user.
 ```markdown
 "iam:PassRole",
 "iam:DetachRolePolicy",